phalt/cicerone/docs/models.md

 # Spec Models

 Cicerone provides Pydantic-based models for all OpenAPI 3.x specification objects.
-These models provide type-safe access to the OpenAPI schema and make it easy to explore and traverse specifications programmatically.
+These models provide type-safe access to the OpenAPI schema and make it easy to explore and traverse specifications in a pythonic way.

 ## Overview